dasosjt/TodoBackendApp/README.md

 # TodoBackendApp

-TodoBackendApp is a Spring Boot application that serves as a backend for a simple Todo application.
+TodoBackendApp is a Spring Boot application that serves as a backend for a simple Task application.
 It utilizes the Spring Boot Starter Parent with a version of 3.2.0 and is configured to work with Spring Boot 2.5.0.

 ## Table of Contents
 - [Introduction](#introduction)